arnauvivett/Ensamble-Algorithmic-Investment-Strategy/Theory/Trading_Logic.md

 In this case, the returns for the maximum values computed before are of $0.29$.
 This can be compared with the returns of longing the same communities found in training and summing all the returns from that time.
 The returns are $0.106 $.
 To be fair, is unusually low.
 By market standards it should be around the $20\%$.
+The percentage change of investing just when training time starts, for a random community looks like:

 <img width="767" alt="pct_long_sp500" src="https://github.com/user-attachments/assets/3002a141-15e3-4974-8b90-759701bc50c2">